rphlhuang/ORFS-SMT-RepairTiming/README.md

 # OpenROAD Buffer Resizing with SMT

+**NOTE: Clone this repo into the flow/ folder inside OpenROAD-flow-scripts**

 This repository contains the core logic for a formal methods final project (CSE 216 at UC Santa Cruz).
 The goal is to find an **optimal** set of buffer sizes for a critical timing path in a VLSI design, ensuring that both setup and hold timing constraints are met.

 Instead of relying on traditional heuristics, this project models the entire timing path as a system of constraints, which is then solved by the Z3 SMT solver to find a valid, timing-aware solution.